How to Sew a Gift Card Holder: Simple and Easy

 Everyone loves getting a gift card, but giving a gift card can see impersonal.
-Add a personal touch by making a DIY gift card holder that can be reused after the card has been spent.
+Add a personal touch by sewing a gift card holder that can be reused after the card has been spent.

 These DIY fabric gift card holders can be made with a small amount of fabric, making them a great project for fabric fat quarters.